lexicon_entry

 global match for each token so we exclude the current best global match

-for each token which is the east_london_brewery
+for each token which is the east_london_brewery match:

 expected_lowest_ranked_matches = [north_east, north_east, None, None]